 Every do-it-yourself assignment will have ample opportunities for individual creativity.
-Duplicate work will be disappointing.
+Duplicate work may be rejected.

-http://dc.is2.byuh.edu/it240.2155/ is the place to link your DIY assignments.
+http://dc.is2.byuh.edu/it240.2161/ is the place to link your DIY assignments.
 It is the Student Projects page for this class.

-1.4.5 Final Exam
+1.4.6 Final Exam

-The final exam period is Thu, Oct 29, 16:00-18:50.
+The final exam period is Thu, Feb 25, 16:00 to 18:50.

 Normally we end the semester with a party.
-Each student will have an opportunity to present (about five minutes) their final project, which is a multi-page website.
+Each student will have an opportunity to present (about three minutes) their final project, which is a multi-page website.
 They will show the pages and tell what is significant.
 At the same time, I provide some refreshments and I invite students to also bring things.
 Cookies, chips, and drinks are common.
 You know, party food!